w3c/wai-wcag-em/procedure.md

 #### Step 2.5: Identify Other Relevant Samples {#step2e}

-<strong id="req2e">Methodology Requirement 2.5:</strong> Identify other samples that are relevant to people with disabilities and to accessibility of the digital product.
+<p class="methodology-requirement"><strong id="req2e">Methodology Requirement 2.5:</strong> Identify other samples that are relevant to people with disabilities and to accessibility of the digital product.</p>

 Some digital products include samples that are specifically relevant for people with disabilities and the accessibility of the digital product.
 The outcome of this step is a list of such samples, if they have not already been identified as part of [Step 2.1: Identify Common Samples of the Digital Product](#step2a).